chauhanr/go-building-blocks/routines/readme.md

 **Implementing Futures**
 The concept of the future is useful when you know you need to calculate a value before using it and the calculation is intensive so we need to run it on a different processor and it is used once prepared.

 An example is when we are doing matrix calculations and we need to handle calculations on the matrix it is better to put the intensive calculation on a new processor and then use the result.
-The best way to do this is to hold one to a future that will be used once the canclations have been done.
+The best way to do this is to hold one to a future that will be used once the cancelations have been done.
 Use the channels pattern to implement this pattern.

 The use of channels makes the implementation of futures very easy.